ethereum/web3.py/docs/examples.rst

             Currently Ethereum JSON-API does not have an API to tell when a first event occurred in a blockchain and our heuristics try to accelerate block fetching (chunk size) until we see the first event.

-            These heuristics exponentially increase the scan chunk size depending on if we are seeing events or not.
+            These heurestics exponentially increase the scan chunk size depending on if we are seeing events or not.
             When any transfers are encountered, we are back to scanning only a few blocks at a time.
             It does not make sense to do a full chain scan starting from block 1, doing one JSON-RPC call per 20 blocks.
             """